dzchoi/Partition-problem-revisited/README.md

 }
 ```

-We can find the actual subset *S1* that can make such a sum.
+We can find the actual subset *S1* that can make a given sum.
 (There may be more than one possible subset.
 In that case, this function finds one that consists of as earlier elements of *S* as possible.)

 ``` C++
 std::vector<unsigned> subset(const std::vector<unsigned>& S, unsigned sum)